ettoremiglioranza1012/DRCS/README.md

 - Additionally, every producer is right now capable of producing data only for a specific micro area out of all the micro areas in the macro area.
 This current set up is done due to the fact that when prototyping, we wanted to keep the system as simple as possible to avoid overhead.
 With proper hardware and a proper setup, the system can be easily extended to produce data for all microareas in a macro area.
 To do this, there are two possible ways:
   - Create a new producer for each micro area in the macro area.
 This is the easiest way to do it, but it requires a lot of manual work.
    - Create a new producer for each macro area, and then use the existing producers to produce data for all micro areas in the macro area, maybe through subprocessing or threads.
 This is a more complex solution, but it allows for more flexibility and scalability in the future.
+- Currently, the timestamp of the event satellite image is handled during serialisation.
+However, this removes the delay of the fetching phase from the timestamp, making things simpler, but more inacurate.
+To make things more precise, the timestamp should be taken before the fetch and the watermark interval should be wider than the current 10s, I think.

 ---